angular/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/app/ajs-a-hybrid-bootstrap/app.module.ts" region="ngmodule" header="app.module.ts">
 </code-example>

-This bare minimum `NgModule` imports `BrowserModule`, the module every Angular browser-based app must have.
+This bare minimum `NgModule` imports `BrowserModule`, the module every Angular browser-based application must have.
 It also imports `UpgradeModule` from `@angular/upgrade/static`, which exports providers that will be used for upgrading and downgrading services and components.

-In the constructor of the `AppModule`, use dependency injection to get a hold of the `UpgradeModule` instance, and use it to bootstrap the AngularJS app in the `AppModule.ngDoBootstrap` method.
+In the constructor of the `AppModule`, use dependency injection to get a hold of the `UpgradeModule` instance, and use it to bootstrap the AngularJS application in the `AppModule.ngDoBootstrap` method.
 The `upgrade.bootstrap` method takes the exact same arguments as [angular.bootstrap](https://docs.angularjs.org/api/ng/function/angular.bootstrap):

 <div class="alert is-helpful">